PEEP's & GEEP's explained

 What is a GEEP (General Emergency Evacuation Plan)?

-- Security issues (Terror threats, suspicious devices etc.)
+- Security incidents (terror threats, suspicious devices, etc.)

 - Gas leaks